jittagornp/index-search-javascript/README.md

     }
 };
 ```
-- <i>postfixFieldNameHighlight</i> (optional) : postfix of highlight field name which you make an index.
+- <i>postfixFieldNameHighlight</i> (optional) : default is 'Highlight', postfix of highlight field name which you make an index.
-such as you need make index on field 'name',
+such as you need make index on the field 'name',
 when you search you will see field 'nameHighligh' (by default) which is html highlight of 'name'.

-- <i>percentSuggest</i> (optional) : default is 60 percent, for tell IndexSearch when you search not found,
+- <i>percentSuggest</i> (optional) : default is 60 percent, for tell <i>IndexSearch</i> when you search not found,
-IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest.
+<i>IndexSearch</i> will find other suggestion keywords which same the keyword search following <i>percentSuggest</i>.
 such as you search for 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2',
 result is 'java' because 'java' same 'java2' 75% > 60%(by default).
 algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.

-- <i>suggestionsSize</i> (optinal) : number of suggestion keyword, default is 10 keywords.
+- <i>suggestionsSize</i> (optinal) : number of suggestion keywords, default is 10 keywords.

 - <i>highlightClass</i> (optional) : default is 'keyword-highlight', is css class for keyword highlight.